amirahnasihah/python-crash-course/8. functions/8. exercises/README.md

 **8-12.
 Sandwiches:**<br>
 Write a function that accepts a list of items a person wants on a sandwich.
 The function should have one parameter that collects as many items as the function call provides, and it should print a summary of the sandiwch that is being ordered.
 Call the function three tiems, using a different number of arguments each time.

+**8-14.
+Cars:**<br>
+Write a function that stores information about a car in a dictionary. the function should always receive a manufacturer and a model name.
+It should then accept an arbitrary number of keyword arguments.
+Call the function with the required information and two other name-value pairs, such as a color or an optional feature.
+Your function should work for a call like this one:

+``car = make_car('subaru', 'outback', color='blue', tow_package=True)``

+Print the dictionary that’s returned to make sure all the information was stored correctly.

+**8-15.
+Printing Models:**<br>
+Put the functions for the example printing_models.py in a separate file called printing_functions.py.
+Write an import statement at the top of printing_models.py, and modify the file to use the imported functions.